loganjameshart/homebrewgenerator/README.md

 # Homebrew Adventure Generator

 This is a lightweight web application built with the Bottle framework.
 It allows users to upload a CSV file and generate a Word document where each column's heading is used as a section title, and a random non-empty value from the column is added as content.
+This can create randomly-generated DND adventures with as many or few options as you'd like.

 ## Features